finbourne/lusid-sdk-python-preview/sdk/docs/ResultsApi.md

 effective_at = '2013-10-20T19:20:30+01:00' # datetime | The market date for which the data is stored

 try:
-    # Retrieve a page of results all keyed by the provided parameters.
+    # [EXPERIMENTAL] Retrieve a page of results all keyed by the provided parameters.
 The result store is not bi-temporal; a single date  addressed the market effectiveAt.
     api_response = api_instance.get_results(entity_scope, entity_code, calculation_scope, calculation_code, effective_at)
     pprint(api_response)
 except ApiException as e: